boeni-industries/aico/docs/security/data-security.md

    - Retrieves keys from secure storage
    - Mounts encrypted filesystem transparently

-For complete details on the overall key management system, see Security Architecture documentation (file does not exist).
+For complete details on the overall key management system, see the Security Overview documentation.

 ## Data Synchronization Security